-- any SpartanNash Securities; and - the publicly traded securities of any entity, including customers and suppliers of the Company, where such entity enters into discussions or transactions with the Company regarding a significant contract or order, a combination or consolidation, merger, acquisition or similar transaction (each such entity, a "Public Company").
+- any SpartanNash Securities; and - the publicly traded securities of any entity, including current and potential customers and suppliers of the Company, entities under consideration for consolidation, merger, acquisition or similar transactions with the Company, or entities operating in the same industry as the Company or that otherwise share a "market connection" with the Company, (each a "Connected Public Company").

 Material Nonpublic Information (as defined below) is not limited to information regarding the Company.
-It is possible for an Insider to acquire Material Nonpublic Information about a Company business partner or prospective business partner ("Business Partner").
+It is possible for an Insider to acquire Material Nonpublic Information about a Connected Public Company.

-If an Insider obtains Material Nonpublic Information regarding a Business Partner that relates to Company business, the Insider is prohibited from trading in the securities of the Company and the Business Partner.
-If an Insider obtains Material Nonpublic Information regarding a Business Partner that does not affect the Company (e.g., a new product launch, merger of the Business Partner and another company, etc.), then the Insider may not trade in the securities of the Business Partner or any other companies to which the information applies.
+If an Insider obtains Material Nonpublic Information regarding a Connected Public Company that relates to Company business, the Insider is prohibited from trading in the securities of the Company and the Connected Public Company.
+If an Insider obtains Material Nonpublic Information regarding a Connected Public Company that does not affect the Company (e.g., a new product launch, merger of the Connected Public Company and another company, etc.), then the Insider may not trade in the securities of the Connected Public Company or any other companies to which the information applies.